Kiwinov/ai-fraud-detection/README.md

-# Convolve
+# Convolve: TensileTensors
-All data and code created for the Inter-IIT Convolve competition
+All data and code created for the Inter-IIT Convolve competition.